loogatee/dp/content/post/post_002/Posting_CompOSXinu.md

 If you have access to Google Groups, the original post is here:  [xinu port to i960](https://groups.google.com/g/comp.os.xinu/c/EyDuClhGFvo/m/UHYCB_CdCYkJ).

+# Introduction

+I worked at Systech Corp in San Diego (Nancy Ridge Dr.) from 1986-1991.
+I started out in the Customer Service Dept where my primary job was device driver porting, and then along with that helping customers who wanted to do their own drivers.

+They were Unix device drivers, and the devices were Multibus and VMEboards that provided extra tty ports (/dev/ttyXX) for minicomputers of the day (Sun, NCR, AT&T, Unisys, etc).
+Software hosted on the board offloaded traditional tty character processing from the host.

+The boards had 68000 processors on them, and ran multi-threaded code atop an OS named VRTX.
+The key here is VRTX, and its Dollar cost to Systech.
+It was a significant line item.

+I'm a brash engineer there at the time, not quite 30 yrs old.
+And I had a keen interest in operating systems.
+Popular at the time were two OS's that had small cult followings:
+Minix and Xinu.
+The authors of each OS had books published that described all the gritty details and actually provided code!
+So of course I read both books cover-to-cover!!

+I did the necessary research and made a proposal to management to ditch VRTX and go with Xinu.
+This was all "gut feel"!
+I had no hardware to actually run Xinu, and the research I did was mostly in computing what I thought the context switch time would be.

+Basically what they said was "prove it".
+SO I DID!
+And it was a true success story.
+It worked better than any of us could have imagined, and it just fit a perfect nitch for hosting software on the boards.
+Lightweight Threads, semaphores, messages, timers, utter simplicity.

+I left Systech maybe a year after doing all the Xinu stuff there.
+I took Xinu to another company named Pacific Data.
+And I heard that Systech used Xinu in their products for quite a few years after that, like 10 years.

+What follows here is my description of the work I did in porting Xinu to a new i960CA board from Systech.

 # Xinu on the i960CA